top of page

 Traditional Martial Arts vs. Combat Sport vs. Self-Defense Training

-Although martial arts is one large umbrella, it's important to understand your purpose for training before you join a dojo and begin your martial arts journey.
-Do you want to improve overall health and wellness.
-Are you seeking to enter the ring and put your training to the test against an opponent?
-Are you looking to learn all the skills to protect yourself from an attacker?
-Are you looking to gain fitness levels and skills like Baki Hanma for your own personal heatlh but not competition?
-Some skills and techniques from various martial arts training styles may cross-over but based on your priorities, training execution and outcome can differ.
+Is your goal to improve overall health and wellness.
+Do you want to enter the ring and put your fight skills to the test against an opponent?
+Are you looking to learn practical skills to protect yourself from an attacker?
+Do you have the desire to build advance fight skills for your own entertainment purposes but not for competition?
+Some skills and techniques from various martial arts training styles may cross-over but based on your goals, class formats and outcomes will differ across the board.
+In this article, we’ll share some common martial arts styles from each category under the umbrella and share how traditional martial arts, combat sports and self-defense schools train for different purposes.

 Overview